About

 Simone Harris

-Cloaked entirely in white and concealed behind a blank mask, the figure moves through Kingston as both spirit and witness, a haunting presence within a rapidly transforming cityscape.
+Cloaked entirely in white and concealed behind a blank mask, White Watcher moves through Kingston as both spirit and witness, a haunting presence within a rapidly transforming cityscape.
+Neither fully human nor ghost, the figure embodies memory, ancestral presence, and spiritual connection.
+Positioned against the city’s expanding concrete architecture, White Watcher reflects on what is lost through modernization and urban development, asking what happens when cities grow disconnected from the histories and spirits beneath them.

 Photo credit: Gavin Gattie, 2026